My Ubuntu Linux boots into a black screen: GUIDE

 Sometimes there is a race condition in loading your drivers, and the real problem is that your DM started before your GPU drivers were ready.
 So the DM crashed.

-I’ve personally run into this problem: Half of the time, at random, I would boot into a black screen and the keyboard would be dead.
+I’ve personally ran into this problem: Half of the time, at random, I would boot into a black screen and the keyboard would be dead.
 However the following command from an SSH session would restore my computer.

 I don’t know which DM you use so one of these commands should be the one for you: